plenoptic-org/plenoptic/docs/tutorials/models/portilla_simoncelli/ps_extensions.md

 This notebook shows several uses of the Portilla-Simoncelli model metamer synthesis beyond just creating more textures: extrapolating an image and creating mixtures of two textures.

-:::{admonition} Reproducibility
+:::{admonition} Reproducing the metamers in this notebook
-:class: warning
+:class: warning dropdown

 Due to pytorch's limitations, we [cannot guarantee perfect reproducibility](reproduce).
-However, the steps shown below have, in our experience, reliably led to good model metamers synthesized in a reasonable length of time for a variety of images, and they are what we suggest.
-If you use follow these basic steps and **are not** able to successfully synthesize a good model metamer, please post on our [discussion board](https://github.com/plenoptic-org/plenoptic/discussions/) and we'll try to help!
+However, we've found the setup shown in this notebook works reliably across different images and produce good metamers efficiently.

+If you use follow these basic steps and **are not** able to successfully synthesize a good `PortillaSimoncelli` <!-- skip-lint --> model metamer, please post on our [discussion board](https://github.com/plenoptic-org/plenoptic/discussions/) and we'll try to help!

 See [](ps-optimization) for more information about the specific decisions taken around optimization, including what "good" means.